Battle of Puketutu: Battle

 The British assessed Heke's position as being "very strong".
 Despite this, Hulme was confident of success, as were his men, one going as far as to later claim to historian James Cowan that they "expected to make short work of Johnny Heke".
 Hulme initially envisaged making a frontal assault, physically pulling down the palisades to gain access but Nene talked him out of this, considering that there would be heavy losses.
 Hulme also came to believe that artillery fire would be required to breach the palisades.
 He instead planned for three separate parties to make their own attacks on the pā once the Congreve rockets had been fired off.
 Hulme organised a party of militia to be equipped with axes, so they could breach the palisades when required.
 Nene's taua had no planned role; they were placed on the high ground to the east of the pā.

 The battle commenced on 8 May, after the British advanced to the site from Ōkaihau, marching across soggy ground and positioning themselves on the high ground to the west of the pā.
 The first of the three attacking parties numbered about 50 sailors and was commanded by Johnson; the second was a company of soldiers from the 58th Regiment; and the third was made up of soldiers of the 96th Regiment plus the Royal Marines.
 The balance of Hulme's forces was kept in reserve.

-At 10:00am, the British parties began to move, bayonets fixed, to their starting positions for the attack which involved traversing the ground between the south side of the pā and Lake Ōmāpere.
+At 10:00 am, the British parties began to move, bayonets fixed, to their starting positions for the attack which involved traversing the ground between the south side of the pā and Lake Ōmāpere.
 At the same time, the Congreve rockets were fired off but most either overshot or passed through the pā without hitting anything.
 One did explode within the pā but caused little damage.
-This was due to faulting placement of the launcher for the Congreve rockets.
+This was due to the faulty placement of the launcher for the Congreve rockets.
 Originally sited further away by Egerton, Hulme ordered it to be moved forward to within 140 m of the pā.
 According to Frederick Maning, a notable settler who was well connected to the Ngāpuhi, the failure of the rockets may have provided Heke's men with a morale boost, as they were convinced that this was as a result of protective rituals performed during the construction of the pā.